Joseph Priestley was an eighteenth century chemist and one of the discoverers of Oxygen

 Local Grammar School.
 Nonconformist Academy, Daventry.
 He became a gifted scholar in Latin, Greek, Hebrew, Arabic and many other languages.

-Chronology/Biography of Joseph Priestley:
+Timeline/Biography of Joseph Priestley:

 1740: Death of Priestley’s mother.
 He goes to live with his nonconformist Aunt.
 Although his time at Grammar School was fairly short due to ill health he had the benefit of local tutors and became proficient in physics, philosophy and mathematics as well as several foreign languages.